Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-## 3. Estimating biases from GBR data
+### 3. Estimating biases in annual FishMIP biomass estimates

-For scenarios `SSP1-2.6` and `SSP5-8.5`, we will compare the biomass estimates calculated from REEFMOD data (step 1) and the FishMIP model ensemble for the GBR only (step 2 above).
-We will divide the ensemble mean by the biomass estimates obtained from equation 2 (`fish_biomass` column in `coral` data frame), and by the median, upper, lower bounds obtained from REEFMOD data (equations 3 to 5 stored in the `coral` data frame).
-These calculations will help us estimate the bias of the FishMIP global model ensemble.
+REEFMOD provides annual biomass estimates for the GBR, so we will compare these estimates to the annual FishMIP estimates for the GBR only (step 2 above).
+Note that since FishMIP models only include estimates for two emission scenarios: `SSP1-2.6` and `SSP5-8.5`, we will exclude all other scenarios from these comparisons.

-### Extracting GBR data and calculating descriptive statistics
+#### Extracting GBR data from FishMIP models

+As mentioned above, we will only use GBR biomass estimates from all FishMIP models to perform comparisons.
+We will then calculate ensemble minimum, mean, and maximum to calculate bias in FishMIP biomass estimates.

 ``` r
 #Calculating ensemble statistics for GBR only